About the Program

 The In-Service (Placement) Seminar identifies and examines the types of learning that occur in the placement, including development of skills in management, problem solving, policy analysis, networking, time management, fundraising and performance evaluation.
 This is a 3-credit per semester course.

-The In-Service Seminar is taught by Professor Elaine M. Walsh.
+The In-Service Seminar is taught by Professor & Program Director Elaine M. Walsh.

 Seminar on the City provides an historical, political and economic context for the region's major policy issues.
 It introduces scholars to the complexities of New York City's governance and its public service sectors.